-The City of Santa Fe's model of service delivery is to pass through most federal funds to sub-grantees, who provide the services.
+The City of Santa Fe's model of service delivery is to pass through most federal funds to subrecipents, who provide the services.
 This ensures that services are provided in the most efficient and relevant manner as possible.
-The sub-grantees are then able to leverage additional programming and project funds, including LIHTC, HOME, ESG, CDFI, as well as funds allocated through the state's Mortgage Finance Authority.
+The subrecipents are then able to leverage additional programming and project funds, including LIHTC, HOME, ESG, CDFI, as well as funds allocated through the state's Mortgage Finance Authority.